 Recent Events Show That the Payday Installment Loan Industry is Full of Criminals

-Along with crooked players in a subset of the payday installment loan industry, government and consumer advocate agencies have also discovered that some payday installment loan lenders file illegal criminal complaints against consumers who are unable to repay their personal installment loans.
+Along with crooked players in a subset of the payday installment loan industry, like bad credit payday loans, government and consumer advocate agencies have also discovered that some payday installment loan lenders file illegal criminal complaints against consumers who are unable to repay their personal installment loans.
 Most states have laws that plainly prohibit payday loan lenders from threatening legal action against those who are unable to pay their loan on time.

 Ann Baddour, the fair financial services project director for Texas Appleseed, said, “In addition to their outrageous rates and lending practices, payday loan businesses are illegally using the criminal justice system to coerce repayment from borrowers.”

 What Will Lawmakers Do About the CFPB’s Proposed Rules Against the Payday Loan Industry?

 In an attempt to protect consumers, the CFPB proposed new rules designed to curb some of the financial industry’s worst behaviors in May of 2016.
 For many years, major financial institutions have been taking advantage of forced arbitration clauses.
 This is the fine-print language that companies tend to bury deep inside multipage consumer agreements.